 Most of these perpetual bonds generally make their disbursement of payouts, if based on a predetermined interest rate at fixed intervals periods.
 Common payout models usually occur every half a year; 6 months.

-When can we consider a PERP to be Defaulted?
+When can we consider a PERP to have Defaulted?

-- If a company does not make their distribution/payouts, it is not considered as a default.
-The corporation that issues the Perp has the right to defer payments at a indefinite period of time.
+- If a company does not make its distribution/payouts, it is not considered as a default.
+The corporation that issues the Perp has the right to defer payments at an indefinite period of time.

-- There will be proper documentations given to denote what embodies a default.
+- There will be proper documentation given to denote what embodies a default.
 Typically, a court order made to the issuer would trigger the default.

 - Corporations that issue Perps have the option to redeem these bonds/securities back at a specific date, but they are not obligated to do so.
 If Perps are not being redeemed at a specific date, this would not be deemed as a default.